 Study Spaces: Group study rooms with a capacity of 2-6 people can be reserved online for a period of 3 hours.

 A quiet study room for individuals and open study spaces for individuals and groups are also available.

-CONTACT: Rachel Helbing, Librarian, UH Libraries rrhelbin@central.uh.edu; 713-743-5462, Health 2, Room 2221D COVID-19 may affect listed times and availability of study group rooms.
+Contact: Rachel Helbing, Librarian, UH Libraries rrhelbin@central.uh.edu; 713-743-5462, Health 2, Room 2221D.
 Please check website for updates.

+UH LIBRARIES

-UH LIBRARIES UNIVERSITY OF HOUSTON MD ANDERSON LIBRARY
+UNIVERSITY OF HOUSTON MD ANDERSON LIBRARY